Interdisciplinary Minor

 HMN 211.
 Dialogues with Antiquity.
 (3 h)

-Introduction to key ideas and concepts from ancient cultures and their legacies in medieval, modern, and contemporary societies through an interdisciplinary lens.
+Introduction to key ideas, concepts, and theories from ancient cultures, Western or Non-Western, and their legacies in medieval, modern, and contemporary societies through an interdisciplinary lens.
 Topics vary with the instructor.
 (D)

 HMN 212.
 Reading the Modern World.
 (3 h)